lse-ds105/ds105a-project-turkey-duck-and-fish/README.md

 ## ✈️ Analysis Topic: Flight Delay Analysis ✈️

+---

 ### Overview

-**The purpose of this repository is to the analyse flight delays: which airports have the most delays, which airlines have the most delays, how much delay occurs, etc.** We have scraped data from flight APIs and analyzed the data.
-This README file will provide an overview of what you can find in this repository, how to reproduce our analysis, and the conclusions we have reached.
+**The purpose of this repository is to the analyse flight delays: which airports have the most delays, which airlines have the most delays, how much delay occurs, etc.** We have scraped data from the Aviyair API and analyzed the data.
+This README file will provide an overview of what you can find in this repository, how to reproduce our analysis, the conclusions we have reached, and our contribution list.

 ---